 \section{Introduction}

-Since the pioneering works on the magnetic field dissipation in the neutron star (NS) cores by \cite{bpp69,hui90,gr92} a significant progress has been made (e.g., \citealt{td96,hrv08,hrv10,gjs11,bl16,papm17}), but many questions have still remained unanswered.
+Since the pioneering works on the magnetic field dissipation in the neutron star (NS) cores by \cite{bpp69,hui90,gr92} a significant progress has been made (e.g., \citealt{su95,us95, td96,us99,hrv08,hrv10,gjs11,bl16,papm17,crv17}), but many questions have still remained unanswered.
 One of these questions regards the effects of nucleon superfluidity and superconductivity.
 How do they affect the magnetic field evolution?
 In this short note we partly address this question by analyzing the effects of neutron superfluidity.
-As we believe, this analysis is more accurate (and simple), than the previous treatments (\citealt{gjs11,papm17}) and it leads us to interesting conclusions.
-In essence, we argue that the neutron superfluidity drastically modifies the fluid dynamics, imposing an additional (in comparison to the nonsuperfluid matter) constraint on the velocities of different particle species.
-As a result, ambipolar diffusion becomes completely irrelevant for the magnetic field evolution in the superfluid neutron-proton-electron ($npe$) matter, ones the stellar temperature $T$ falls (even slightly) below the neutron critical temperature~$T_{cn}$.
+As we argue, this analysis is more accurate (and simple), than the previous treatments (\citealt{gjs11,papm17}), which are only valid at stellar temperatures $T$ much smaller than the neutron critical temperature $T_{cn}$, and it leads us to interesting conclusions.
+In essence, we show that the neutron superfluidity drastically modifies the fluid dynamics, imposing an additional (in comparison to the nonsuperfluid matter) constraint on the velocities of different particle species.
+As a result, ambipolar diffusion becomes completely irrelevant for the magnetic field evolution in the superfluid neutron-proton-electron ($npe$) matter, once the stellar temperature $T$ falls (even slightly) below $T_{cn}$.
 Then only Ohmic decay and dissipation due to non-equilibrium beta-processes remain active.
 An admixture of muons ($\mu$) introduces additional degree of freedom so that dissipation due to particle relative motion can again play a role.